DavKato/model-based-development/README.md

 ### Controlling test generation

-When generating tests with `shortestPath` or `simplePath`, you can still control the generation inderectly by controlling `machine.context`.
-This is the case, since `unique state` that `@xstate/test` sees is actually a combination of `state` and `context`.
+When generating tests with `shortestPath` or `simplePath`, you can still control the generation indirectly by controlling `machine.context`.
+This is because the `unique state` as seen by `@xstate/test` is actually a combination of `state` and `context`.

 ```ts
 const config = {